CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ## Exercise 3: Implementing Azure Backup

+In this exercise, you will be setting up and configuring Azure Backup to protect critical files and folders on your server, ensuring that your data is securely backed up and recoverable in case of any failure or data loss.

 ### Task 1: Set up the Azure Recovery Services agent

+In this task, you will uninstall any existing Azure Recovery Services agent on the server, SEA-SVR2, and install the necessary components to enable Azure Backup functionality.
+You will register the server with the Azure Recovery Services vault to ensure proper communication for backup operations.

 > **Note:** In general, the same vault can be used to implement Azure Site Recovery and Azure Backup functionality.
 When choosing the Azure region to host the vault for the purpose of disaster recovery and backup, you should take into account recovery objectives, including the range of impact of a regional disaster as well as network latency considerations.
 In this lab, you will use the same vault for site recovery and backup to minimize the number of duplicate steps.